 Kevin Arnold is the youngest child of Jack and Norma, and the main character we follow throughout the series.
 We watch Kevin wrestle with maturity as he handles all the common obstacles of a boy in suburbia, from merciless teachers to a forever quest to gain the heart of Winnie Cooper, the girl of his dreams.
 And the neighborhood.
 Fun fact: to make it easier for Fred Savage to react to the voiceover, there was an on-set narrator.
 Do you know what great actor played the narrator?
 The taller half of the wet bandits of course!
 Daniel Stern, famously of Home Alone and City Slickers.

-Then in 1988 things got even better, somehow.
+Then in 1988 things somehow got even better.
 Playing Judge Reinhold’s son in the comedy, Vice, Versa, and at the young age of 13, Fred became the youngest actor ever to be nominated as Outstanding Lead Actor for a Comedy Series.
 In 1989 he co-starred along with his older self, playing Daniel Stern’s son this time in the great fantasy flick, Little Monsters.
-And for this flick, he got to work with his little brother, Ben in his film debut.
+And for this flick, he got to work with his little brother, Ben, in his film debut.
 You’ll certainly remember him as Cory Matthews in the Disney coming-of-age classic, Boy Meets World.

 He’s still acting too, like the short-lived Fox show, The Grinder, and Netflix’s Friends From College.
-And it’s encouraging to see his most current project is The Wonder Years reboot, centered around a different young boy and family in Montgomery, Alabama.
-Fred is in his mid-40s now and married his wife Jennifer in 2004, the couple has three children.
+And while it was encouraging to see him serve as executive producer and director of the The Wonder Years reboot, centered around a different young boy and family in Montgomery, Alabama, he was unfortunately let go for reasons of “inappropriate behavior.”
+No elaboration was provided.
+Fred is 45 and married to Jennifer Lynn Stone since 2004.
+The couple has three children.